lumirlumir/fork-eslint/docs/src/rules/require-await.md

 Asynchronous functions that don't use `await` might not need to be asynchronous functions and could be the unintentional result of refactoring.

-Note: this rule ignores async generator functions.
-This is because generators yield rather than return a value and async generators might yield all the values of another async generator without ever actually needing to use await.
+**Note:** this rule ignores async generator functions.
+This is because generators yield rather than return a value and async generators might yield all the values of another async generator without ever actually needing to use `await`.

 ## Rule Details